capelio/magpie/README.md

 ![magpie image](http://www.capelio.com/images/magpie.png)

 This is my first Node.js module.
 Currently, the module is in the very early stages of development.
-Implementation of the API is ongoing.

-**This module is NOT production ready.**
+Implementation of the API is ongoing. **Take note: this module is NOT production ready.**

 Basic usage
 -----------